remiroazocar/remiroazocar.github.io/about.md

 ### Personal

 <p align="justify">When not busy crunching data, I enjoy playing basketball and poker.
-I am also an electronic music <a href="https://www.soundcloud.com/lovetriangle">aficionado</a> and enjoy producing/DJing. </p>
+I am also an electronic music aficionado and enjoy <a href="https://www.soundcloud.com/lovetriangle">producing/DJing</a>. </p>

 ### Contact me